HuyAms/graphql-pets/README.md

 Pets CRUD

-# Get iot up and running
+# Get up and running

 First clone the repo and install the dependencies: